So you are a pretty smart operator when it comes to being an electrician, plumber, carpenter or bricklayer, plasterer, landscaper.

 The fines for late lodgement are actually WORSE than paying late!

-The Australian Taxation Office increased their penalties lately so its $170 per month a single BAS is lodged late.
+The Australian Taxation Office increased their penalties lately so it’s $210 per month a single BAS is lodged late.
 That can add up quickly.
-There are caps on these, but frankly don’t let this be you….. at al.
+There are caps on these, but frankly don’t let this be you….. at all.

 - How are you invoicing?